 Another study out of Taiwan found that someone who suffers from migraines is twice as likely to have sudden sensorineural hearing loss.
 This is permanent hearing loss resulting from the damage to the little hairs in the cochlea.
 Because it’s sudden, it can happen over the course of a few days.

 What Should You Do About Migraine-Related Hearing Loss

 The first important step is to get properly diagnosed with migraines.
 These are very different from other headaches.
 A misdiagnosis could delay treatment.

-Because you’re appropriately diagnosed you can talk to your doctor about effective ways to prevent migraines, reduce their duration and frequency.
+Because you’re appropriately diagnosed, you can talk to your doctor about effective ways to prevent migraines, reduce their duration and frequency.
 The little hairs in the cochlea don’t die all at once.
 Ongoing and repeated loss of blood supply may cause them to die over time.
-Treating the migraines may reduce your chances of hearing loss.
+Treating migraines may reduce your chances of hearing loss.

 If you experience sudden hearing loss, get help immediately.

 But also make sure to schedule an annual hearing test.
 Let them know that you get migraines.
 Hearing specialists will be able to measure how your hearing is changing over time and how the migraine-related hearing loss may be progressing and whether you need hearing aids.